iecse/OrderOfChaos_TechTatva2025/46.Array of Radiant Runes/Question.md

 Each test contains multiple test cases.

-The first line contains a single integer t (1 ≤ t ≤ 500) — the number of test cases.
+The first line contains a single integer t  — the number of test cases.

 The description of the test cases follows.

 For each test case:

-The first line contains a single integer n (1 ≤ n ≤ 10^5) — the size of the array.
+The first line contains a single integer n  — the size of the array.

-The second line contains n integers nums1, nums2, …, numsn (−10^9 ≤ numsi ≤ 10^9) — the array of runes.
+The second line contains n integers nums1, nums2, …, numsn  — the array of runes.

 It is guaranteed that the sum of n over all test cases does not exceed 10^5.